 News

-BGA Director, Molly Braverman joined colleagues from The Theatre Green Book who hosted this international dialogue on accelerating change and strengthening cross-border collaboration in the cultural sector to inspire and drive action.
+BGA Director Molly Braverman joined colleagues for a one day summit hosted by The National Theatre and hosted by The Theatre Green Book.
+The gathering fostered an international dialogue on accelerating change and strengthening cross-border collaboration in the cultural sector to inspire and drive action.

-What began as a grassroots volunteer effort within the Broadway community has grown into a national movement redefining what sustainability looks like in live theatre.
-This new leadership structure will help us deepen our impact and expand our reach to new audiences.
+The Broadway Green Alliance announces its inaugural Board of Directors and Advisory Council, building on what began as a grassroots volunteer effort within the Broadway community and has now grown into a national movement redefining what sustainability looks like in live theatre.
+This new leadership structure will help the organization deepen its impact and expand to new audiences.

 BGA Director Molly Braverman co-authored this article with IATSE’s Hannah D’Amico in the Summer 2024 issue of Protocol, exploring climate impacts on entertainment workers and strategies for protection.